National Digital Mental Health Study

 • Personal health (via Apple Health App which gathers health data from the iPhone, Apple Watch, and apps) such as: demographic information, medical records, health history, and workouts.
 Additionally, blood pressure and sleep information will be obtained if they are recorded in the Health app.

-• Device and application data, such as number of steps taken, distance walked, location, phone usage, keyboard metrics (such as typing speed), survey data, and other biosensor (accelerometer, gyroscope, speech metrics (such as speech rate and pitch) and face metrics (such as brow raises and eye blinks) data.
+• Device and application data, such as number of steps taken, distance walked, location (not the address of the location), phone usage, keyboard metrics (such as typing speed), survey data, and other biosensor (accelerometer, gyroscope, speech metrics [such as speech rate and pitch], and face metrics [such as brow raises and eye blinks]) data.

 • How do I withdraw from this study?

-• You can withdraw from this study by contacting the Study Staff and/or the Principal Investigator,andby withdrawing from the study within the Apple Research app on your iPhone.
-Withdrawing from astudy doesn’t delete any previously gathered data, but the app stops collecting any new data.
-Deleting the Apple Research app does not withdraw you from this study.
+• You can withdraw from this study by contacting the study team and by withdrawing from the study within the Apple Research app on your iPhone.
+Withdrawing from a study doesn't delete any previously gathered data, but the app stops collecting any new data.
+Deleting the Apple Research app from your iPhone does not withdraw you from this study.

 • What is the Apple Research app?

-The Apple Research app allows you to find, enroll, and participate in Apple research studies using your iPhone, including allowing you to share certain information collected by your iOS, watchOS, and other devices.
+The Apple Research app allows you to find, enroll, and participate in Apple research studies using your iPhone, including allowing you to share certain information collected by your iOS and watchOS.
 Any information collected or accessed by the Apple Research app is stored in encrypted form if you have a passcode on your iOS device.
-The Apple Research app can be used to understand the goals of the study, see the types of study data collected, and fill out surveys that are part of your participation in the study.
+The Apple Research app can be used to understand the goals of the study, see the types of study data collected, and complete tasks that are part of your participation in the study.

 • Do I have to have my own iPhone to participate in the study?